Paxton, Mariners win 2-1, snap six-game skid vs Houston - Philly

-SEATTLE (AP) - James Paxton made sure not to let a current Mariners' killer ruin his night right from the start.
+SEATTLE (AP) - James Paxton made sure not to let a Mariners nemesis ruin his night right from the start.

 After that home run, Paxton (1-1) was solid, striking out seven and allowing two more hits.